Biomechanics of athletes with a disability

 My roles as team leader

-Leader.
-I am responsible for all academic developments of the project, such as: seeking funds, publishing the outcomes, bringing experts, training students, sharing the outcomes within and outside academia, etc. Manager
+I am responsible for all academic developments of the project, such as: seeking funds, publishing the outcomes, bringing experts, training students, sharing the outcomes within and outside academia, etc.

 By essence, the PARASHOT project is multi-disciplinary.
-Consequently, this research involves sport institutions and other universities or research groups.
-Industry partners
+Consequently, this research involves over 30 sport institutions as well as universities and research groups worldwide.

 Frossard, Smeathers, Pearcy, Goodman.
 Video analysis of seated athletes during the throwing event at the Athens 2004 Paralympic Games.
 QUT Strategic Link with Industry.
 2003.
 1 year.
 30,000 $AUD